CDDLeiden/QSPRpred/tutorials/table_of_contents.md

         - [Custom data splitting](advanced/data/custom_data_splitting.ipynb): How to use custom data splitting.
     - Modelling
         - [Custom models](advanced/modelling/custom_models.ipynb): How to use custom models.
+        - [Deep learning models](advanced/modelling/deep_learning_models.ipynb): How to use deep learning models.
         - [Hyperparameter optimization](advanced/modelling/hyperparameter_optimization.ipynb): How to optimize model hyperparameters.
         - [Monitoring](advanced/modelling/monitoring.ipynb): How to monitor model training.
         - [Multi-task learning](advanced/modelling/multi_task_modelling.ipynb): How to train a multi-task model.